 - Know Your Budget: Aside from looking at homes in your price range, Budget for home repairs you need and want to make to any property that you look at.

-- Current Lifestyle and Needs: Know what features that you need to have in a home.
-From kitchens, the number of bedrooms, or even the lot size can all be major factors for the homes you look for and fit your needs.
+- Current Lifestyle and Needs: Know what features you need to have in a home.
+Kitchens, the number of bedrooms, or even the lot size can all be major factors for the homes you look for and fit your needs.

 - Future Plans: Are you looking to have children or pets in the future?
-Make sure your home can accommodate these changes, or be prepared to look for another home in the near future.
+If so these are things that need to be considered and know before buying a home.
+You’ll want to make sure your home can accommodate these changes, or be prepared to look for another home in the near future.

 Additional Real Estate Advice from Top Professionals